philchalmers/mirt/README.md

 It's recommended to use the development version of this package since it is more likely to be up to date than the version on CRAN.
 To install this package from source:

-1) Obtain recent gcc and g++ compilers.
+1) Obtain recent gcc, g++, and gfortran compilers.
 Windows users can install the [Rtools](http://cran.r-project.org/bin/windows/Rtools/) suite while Mac users will have to download the necessary tools from the [Xcode](https://itunes.apple.com/ca/app/xcode/id497799835?mt=12) suite and its related command line tools (found within Xcode's Preference Pane under Downloads/Components); most Linux